 3. Setting Goals & Objectives

 “Setting goals is the first step in turning the invisible into the visible.” – Tony Robbins

-Start your plan by answering this question: What are the top 3-5 goals that you want to accomplish in the new year?
-Make sure that you follow the SMART goal format – your goals should be specific, measurable, attainable, relevant and time-based.
+Start your travel and tourism marketing strategy plan by answering this question: What are the top 3-5 goals that you want to accomplish in the new year?
+Try using the SMART goal format – make your goals specific, measurable, attainable, relevant and time-based.

 - S: Increasing visitation from 400,000 to 450,000 annually is an example of a specific goal.